Colombia elects former guerrilla Petro as first leftist president | Politics

 Colombia elects former guerrilla Petro as first leftist president

-Leftist Gustavo Petro, a former member of the M-19 guerrilla movement who has vowed profound social and economic change, won Colombia's presidency on Sunday, the first progressive to do so in the country's history.

-Leftist Gustavo Petro, a former member of the M-19 guerrilla movement who has vowed profound social and economic change, won Colombia's presidency on Sunday, the first progressive to do so in the country's history.
-Petro beat construction magnate Rodolfo Hernandez with an unexpectedly wide margin of some 720,000 votes.
-The two had been technically tied in polling ahead of the vote.
+Petro beat construction magnate Rodolfo Hernandez with an unexpectedly wide margin of more than 700,000 votes in what analysts said was a demonstration of Colombians' eagerness for efforts to combat deep inequality.
 Petro, a former mayor of capital Bogota and current senator, has pledged to fight inequality with free university education, pension reforms and high taxes on unproductive land.

+Leftist Gustavo Petro, a former member of the M-19 guerrilla movement, who has vowed profound social and economic change, won Colombia's presidency on Sunday, the first progressive to do so in the country's history.
+Petro beat construction magnate Rodolfo Hernandez with an unexpectedly wide margin of more than 700,000 votes in what analysts said was a demonstration of Colombians' eagerness for efforts to combat deep inequality.

+Petro, a former mayor of capital Bogota and current senator, has pledged to fight inequality with free university education, pension reforms and high taxes on unproductive land.
 He won 50.5% to Hernandez's 47.3%.
 Petro's proposals - especially a ban on new oil projects - have startled some investors, though he has promised to respect current contracts.

 His victory was likely to cause market jitters until his cabinet is announced, analysts told Reuters on Sunday.
+"From today Colombia changes; Colombia is different," Petro told cheering supporters in Bogota's concert arena.
+"Change consists precisely in leaving behind sectarianism."

-Supporter Alejandro Forero, 40, who uses a wheelchair, cried as results rolled in at the Petro campaign celebration in Bogota.
+"It is not a time for hate, this government, which will begin on Aug.
+7, is a government of life," he said.
+Alejandro Forero, 40, who uses a wheelchair, cried as results came in.

 "Finally, thank God.
 I know he will be a good president and he will help those of us who are least privileged.
 This is going to change for the better," said Forero, who is unemployed.
-Some people were dancing in the street near Bogota's largest polling place, despite ongoing rain.
+Thousands of people took to the streets in Bogota to celebrate, with some dancing near its largest polling place under intermittent rain.

+"What the Colombian population demonstrated today is that they are seeking a government focused on key social issues," she said.
+"Colombia's longstanding ailments of inequality, which were exacerbated by COVID-19, have contributed to the electorate seeking a shift."
+But a fragmented congress, where a dozen parties have seats, will act as a check on Petro's proposals.

-"Colombia's institutional strength and rule of law appear sufficiently robust for the country to maintain economic stability," said Cuellar.
+"Colombia's institutional strength and rule of law appear sufficiently robust for the country to maintain economic stability," Cuellar said.
 "Moreover, campaigning is not governing, Petro's policies will be more moderate."
 "Even if he tries to pass radical reforms, he does not have the congressional support to implement them," she added.

 "Today I'm voting for my daughter - she turned 15 two weeks ago and asked for just one gift: that I vote for Petro," said security guard Pedro Vargas, 48, in Bogota's southwest on Sunday morning.
-"I hope this man fulfills the hopes of my daughter, she has a lot of faith in his promises," added Vargas, who said he never votes.
+"I hope this man fulfills the hopes of my daughter, she has a lot of faith in his promises," added Vargas, who said he typically does not vote.

 Petro has also pledged to fully implement a 2016 peace deal with FARC rebels and seek talks with the still-active ELN guerrillas.
 MARKET JITTERS